snaik7/salesforce-account-sapi/README.md

 Since the application is designed to run locally, the TLS feature is not implemented.

+The application designed to run locally hence Autodiscovery feature is not implemented.
+Consequently, no API gateway policies have been applied, though the API specs outline the use of a JWT Authorization header for potential future integration.

 ### Alert and Notification

-After encountering RETRY_EXHAUSTED in the Salesforce Connector, the error handler for RETRY_EXHAUSTED can include specialized error logging to Splunk or Sumo.
-This logging mechanism can trigger alerts in Splunk or integrate with Slack notifications via hooks.
-Notifications are not currently implemented in the code.
+Following the occurrence of RETRY_EXHAUSTED in the Salesforce Connector, the error handler for RETRY_EXHAUSTED was integrated in APIKIT error handler.
+Nonetheless, there's a lack of specialized error logging to Splunk or Sumo Logic.
+Such logging capabilities could activate alerts in Splunk or seamlessly integrate with Slack notifications through hooks.
+Presently, notifications are absent from the code implementation.

 ### No TLS for Salesforce Communication